MicrosoftDocs/windows-powershell-docs/docset/mdop/mbam/test-mbamcmintegration.md

 ```

 ## DESCRIPTION
-The **Test-MbamCMIntegration** cmdlet checks the server prerequisites and validates the parameters for the Microsoft BitLocker Administration and Monitoring (MBAM) System Center Configuration Manager Integration feature.
+The **Test-MbamCMIntegration** cmdlet checks the server prerequisites and validates the parameters for the Microsoft BitLocker Administration and Monitoring (MBAM) Microsoft Endpoint Configuration Manager Integration feature.

 ## EXAMPLES